top of page

 Welcome to my website!

 I am an Assistant Professor of Economics at the University of St Andrews.
-I am also a Research Affiliate at the IZA Institute of Labor Economics, the Oxford Centre for Economic and Social History, and the LSE Historical Economic Demography Group.
+I am also a Research Affiliate at the IZA@LISER Network, the Oxford Centre for Economic and Social History, and the LSE Historical Economic Demography Group.

-My research interests are at the intersection of labor economics, economic history, and development economics.
-Currently, I am conducting research on (1) the impact of European immigration on agricultural development in Brazil; (2) the effect of local minimum wages on women's fertility and motherhood timing in Mexico; and (3) the short- and long-run effects of transportation infrastructure on Mexico-US migration.
+My research interests are at the intersection of labor economics, economic history, and development economics, with a focus on Latin America.
+Currently, I am conducting research on (1) the effect of local minimum wages on women's fertility and motherhood timing in Mexico; (2) the impact of US immigration restrictions on third-country economies; and (3) the short- and long-run effects of transportation infrastructure on Mexico-US migration.

-I received my Ph.D. from the London School of Economics in 2020 and spent a year as a postdoctoral researcher at Pembroke College, University of Oxford.
+I received my Ph.D. from the London School of Economics.
+Before joining St Andrews, I held the Rokos Junior Research Fellowship in Economics at Pembroke College, University of Oxford.

-Our paper "The Impact of Violence on the Dynamics of Migration: Evidence from the Mexican Revolution" is now published at the Journal of Development Economics.
+• Our paper "The effects of immigration on agricultural development: Brazil in the Age of Mass Migration" was recently published at the Journal of Development Economics.

 Undergraduate Mentoring